opendocsg/slw-judgments-backfill/2009_SGHC_170/report.md

 explain its case fully), what the prosecution meant was this – since the court held that s 217 of the CPC conferred on the appellate judge the power to alter or review the sentence, then the court necessarily understood the use of the word “judgment” in s 217 to include “sentence” as well.

-25     The district judge also relied on the case of _PP v Oh Hu Sung_ [2003] 4 SLR 541 (“ _Oh Hu Sung_ ”).
+25     The district judge also relied on the case of _PP v Oh Hu Sung_ <span class="citation">[2003] 4 SLR 541</span> (“ _Oh Hu Sung_ ”).
 He explained at [12] to [14]:

- 12 The comments made by Yong CJ in PP v Oh Hu Sung [2003] 4 SLR 541 serves to further fortify this conclusion.
+ 12 The comments made by Yong CJ in PP v Oh Hu Sung <span class="citation">[2003] 4 SLR 541</span> serves to further fortify this conclusion.
 In that case, counsel for the accused sought to have his client’s plea of guilt rejected after the court has passed sentence earlier on the same day.
 The district judge rejected the plea of guilty.
 Subsequently, upon doing his own research into the law on the issue, the district judge was of the opinion that he should not have rejected the plea of guilty as he was already functus officio the matter as sentence has been passed.
 He then applied for criminal revision to the High Court.
 Yong CJ stated that although he agreed that the district judge was functus officio when he passed sentence, s 217 CPC is an exception to the general prohibition against alteration of judgments.
 The section provides

  (1) No court other than the High Court, when it has recorded its judgment, shall alter or review the judgment.